psetinek/simshift/docs/pages/extending_simshift.rst

         ...
         ...

-To then use your new algorithm, simply link the respective config in the main.yaml (ADD LINK) config file and you are good to go!
+To then use your new algorithm, simply link the respective config in the ``main.yaml`` config file and you are good to go!

 Adding Model Selection Strategies
 ---------------------------------

 To add an unsupervised model selection method, please register a function with `@register_model_selection_algorithm`.
-For an example, see the DEV implementation (ADD LINK).
+For an example, see the DEV implementation (`source code <https://github.com/psetinek/simshift/blob/main/simshift/model_selection/dev.py#L7>`_).
-Currently, the function can only take certain arguments that are computed in ``model_selector.py`` (ADD LINK).
+Currently, the function can only take certain arguments that are computed in ``model_selector.py`` (`source code <https://github.com/psetinek/simshift/blob/main/simshift/model_selection/model_selector.py#L16>`_).
 So if you need additional arguments, please modify this file and pass them there.

-Once created and registered, you can use your new model selection algorithm, by adding it to the arguments when running ``run_model_selection`` (ADD LINK).
+Once created and registered, you can use your new model selection algorithm, by adding it to the arguments when running ``run_model_selection`` (`source code <https://github.com/psetinek/simshift/blob/main/run_model_selection.py>`_).